 This matters both for the producer and for those who are blessed to eat their food.
 In the absence of personal accountability it is easier for the producer to cut corners, because the end product is diluted in a giant sea of mediocre food.
 But if you know us by name, we can take pride in our work as producers of the best food you can buy.
 We can be artisans and be rewarded for it.
 And you, the eater of that exceptional food, can form a relationship with your producer.

 Here are our partners.
-You can click on the links above, or on the pictures of your producers below to reach pages with more extensive information about them and how they work hard to bring you the very best.
+You can click on the pictures of your producers below to reach pages with more extensive information about them and how they work hard to bring you the very best.

 Dairy.
 For many of us this word evokes the wholesome goodness of Rosie the cow munching on a lovely grass pasture with blue skies and clouds drifting silently over the red barn backdrop.
 As recently as the mid-1900s, most dairies were like this throughout the US.
 The last 60 years have seen a revolution in milk production as the industrial model has been applied to dairy cattle.
 Now much of the milk produced in the United States comes from “mega dairies” with thousands of cattle, many of whom never taste fresh, green grass or feel the dirt beneath their feet, instead living their entire lives on concrete in a feedlot.
 It doesn’t have to be that way.